 Step Two: Lay the pencil across the top of the jar and allow your pipe cleaner shape to hang into it.
 Ensure that the shape hangs freely without touching the sides or bottom of the jar.
 Remove the shape before moving onto step three.

-Step Three: Using the ratio of 3 Tablespoons to 1 Cup of boiling water, add the two ingredients to your jar and stir.
+Step Three: Using the ratio of 3 Tablespoons of Borax to 1 Cup of boiling water, add the two ingredients to your jar and stir.
 Place the pencil and shape back in the jar.
 Rotate the pencil as needed to keep your shape from touching the sides or bottom of the jar.